-> What are the benefits of earning the ADIP?
+What are the benefits of earning the ADIP?

-Successfully completing the AICE Diploma along with 100 hours of community service (required by FLDOE), automatically qualifies the student for the TOP Bright Futures Scholarship.
+Successfully completing the AICE Diploma along with 100 hours of community service or paid work hours (required by FLDOE), automatically qualifies the student for the TOP Bright Futures Scholarship.
 Otherwise the Bright Futures Scholarship is dependent upon GPA and SAT/ACT scores, which are raised each year based on availability.

-> What is the difference between an AS and A Level course?
+What is the difference between an AS and A Level course?